In this installment of Our Two Sense, Wes and Kyra explain just how quickly things are changing when it comes to sexual identity and teenagers.

 Support for gay marriage now stands at 55 percent.
 For those 18 to 29, it’s 81 percent.
 “Gay rights” is no longer a wedge issue, leaving a wake of confusion among conservatives.
 So much in fact, that political insiders say many Republican lawmakers are quietly rooting for the Supreme Court to sanction gay marriage across America later this year.
 They don’t want to be on the wrong side of history.

 The real change, however, is not in our cultural acceptance of more diverse sexual and gender identities.
 It’s in our abandonment of labels, and make no mistake about it, that trend is being led by teens.
 Though still a minority, greater and greater numbers now choose whom they love and fit their sexuality into that relationship.
-It’s happening so quickly that today’s GBLTQ teens have almost nothing in common with GBLTQ adults just five to seven years older.
+It’s happening so quickly that today’s GBLTQ teens have almost nothing in common with GBLTQ adults just several years older.